 Defenitely take a cruise along the unique, beautiful canals of Amsterdam.
 Millions of people have already preceded you, the tour boats are one of the most visited attractions in the Netherlands.

 In 1612, people started digging three main canals, Herengracht, Prinsengracht and Keizersgracht.
 These canals were expanded considerably over the years, due to the rapid growth of the city of Amsterdam.
 The canals are arranged in a circle around the center.

 The boat takes you on an adventure past all kinds of old, historic houses that were mostly built in the Golden Age.
 A must-see and a source of inspiration.

 Anne Frank was a Jewish girl who went into hiding with her Jewish family during the Second World War.
 She and her family hid themselves behind a bookcase in the secret annexe.
 She became famous worldwide for her diary, which she kept when she was in hiding.
-This house is now, since 1960, a beautiful museum, open to everyone.
+Since 1960 the house is a beautiful museum, open to everyone.
 Everything has been returned to its original condition.
 The Anne Frank house takes you back in time and tells you more about the conditions Anne Frank and her family lived in during the Second World War.
 Are you considering visiting the museum?
 Make sure to buy your tickets online, before going.
 Lines are long!